adi-chikhale21/Simon-s-Game/README.md

 # Simon-s-Game
-This is a simon's game file
+This is a simon's game file.